Cazim99/Amongus/README.md

   --------------------------------------------------------
   --------------------------------------------------------

-POTREBNO JE DA SU PORTOVI 9999,9998,9997 SLOBODNI, TAKO DA UKOLIKO NISU, IZMENITI (UGLAVNOM JESU NA SVAKOM RACUNARU) Takodje podesiti konfiguracije za bazu podataka u config.ini fajlu a to se nalazi u GameServer folderu i folderu WebSite
+PORTS 9999,9998,9997 ARE FREE, SO IF THEY ARE NOT, CHANGE (MOSTLY ON EVERY COMPUTER) Also set configurations for the database in config.ini file and this is located in the GameServer folder and the WebSite folder

-NAKON TOGA
+AFTER THAT
-   Pokrenuti main.py iz Web Site foldera
+   Run main.py from Web Site folder
-   Pokrenuti GameServer.py iz GameServer foldera
+   Run GameServer.py from GameServer folder

-Otvoriti web sajt na localhost:9997 i napraviti nalog
+Open a website at localhost:9997 and create an account

-Pokrenuti igricu iz folder Amongus main.py
+Run the game from the Folder Amongus-Game -> main.py

-Uzivajte !
+Enjoy!